 Jack pockets the emeralds and bows a second time.
 “Again, my thanks.”
 He has absolutely no intention of returning this way; he has heard too often tales of the terrible consequences of doing favors for such charismatic and amoral creatures.

 When he is certain the Dragon has lost interest in him, he turns himself toward the southwest and sets a hard pace.
 He will not rest until he knows he is free of the Dragon’s territory.

-Remove five Rubies and five Diamonds from the Pouch of Ghrul.
+Remove two Rubies and three Diamonds from the Pouch of Ghrul.

 Add the following to Jack’s Journal: The Dwarves to the southwest may be of help.
 I will need Emeralds to get past the Silver Man . . . a guardian of the Dwarf lair?
 The Dragon promises more aid if I steal Rubies from the Dwarves for him, but I am doubtful of Dragonish promises.